-As SciDAC program enters its third cycle (in 2011), four SciDAC Institutes have been established with 24 participating institutions and a total annual funding of $15.5 million.
+There are currently four SciDAC Institutes with 24 participating institutions and a total annual funding of $15.5 million.
 The mission of these SciDAC Institutes is to provide intellectual resources in applied mathematics and computer science, expertise in algorithms and methods, and scientific software tools to advance scientific discovery through modeling and simulation.
-The development of SciDAC tools and resources by the Institutes is intended for computational systems such as those existing and planned for at the Oak Ridge and Argonne Leadership Computing Facilities, the National Energy Research Scientific Computing Center, and similar world-class computing facilities over the next 5 years.
+The development of SciDAC tools and resources by the Institutes is intended for computational systems such as those existing and emerging at the Oak Ridge and Argonne Leadership Computing Facilities, the National Energy Research Scientific Computing Center, and similar world-class computing facilities.
 Specific goals and objectives for the SciDAC Institutes are:

 Although the work of each Institute is not science application-specific, it is application-, architecture-, and Institutes-aware: